DGVaniX/vRP/README.md

 Why buy the scripts from some idiot that only knows how to steal, instead of getting them for free from the legit author? :D

-# Scripts made for XtremeZone server
+# Scripts made for XtremeZone Romania Roleplay (FiveM)
 http://xtremezone.pro